hello-pangea/dnd/docs/patterns/virtual-lists.md

 ## Support

 `@hello-pangea/dnd` is designed to work with existing virtual list solutions and does not have it's own virtual list abstraction.
 There is no official "virtual list" specification or implementation for the web.
 Different virtual list libraries achieve windowing through various techniques.
 So we cannot guarentee that `@hello-pangea/dnd` will work with every virtual list library.
-We have created examples for `react-window` and `react-virtualized` which are the two most popular virtual list libraries for `react`.
+We have created examples for `react-window` is a popular virtual list libraries for `react`.

 ## Premade examples 🎁